prajakta-rodrigues/Quiz-Services/README.md

 # Quiz-Services

-This repository contains implementation of RESTful web service using Spring boot framework with PostgreSQL database.
+This repository contains implementation of RESTful web service using Spring boot framework with PostgreSQL database for quiz-now application.

 ## Requirements:
 - JDK 1.8